RobbieBendick/GroupBuilder/README.md

 # GroupBuilder

-### When activated, GroupBuilder auto invites players when specific requirements are met.
+### When activated, GroupBuilder auto invites players that "whisper" your character, when specific requirements are met.
 - Gearscore is above the minimum gearscore.
 - Role/class is needed.